OpenSecuritySummit/oss2018/content/outcomes/tracks/DevSecOps/working-sessions/integrating-security-into-an-spotify-model.md

 - Squads provide a framework for autonomy
 - Autonomy is paramount: the squad can decide what to build, how to build it, and how to work together while building it
 - Squads work better when they have reached a certain level of maturity
-- Success of the squad system depends on the managemant style and corporate culture - there may need to be adjustments
+- Success of the squad system depends on the management style and corporate culture - there may need to be adjustments
 - A Pilot should offer proof, or at least show where changes/tweaks are needed in order for the squad to succeed
 - Squads allow for speedy restructuring and disbandment
 - They need [Retros](see https://labs.spotify.com/2017/12/15/spotify-retro-kit/) - regular health checks for squads